The Boyne Valley Farmhouse Cheese Range

 This third generation dairy farmer was brought up with his family on the farm in Slane.
 The fertile land was owned by his Grandfather and his father before him.
 Both were traditional dairy farmers with a large herd of cows and Michael looked set to follow in their footsteps.
 But prior to taking over the farm, his four year’s experience in New Zealand managing goat’s milk enterprises, brought about a turn around in his thinking.
 ‘In 2008 we were looking at massive investment to update the cow’s milk production, in order to have a viable business in the current market.
 At the same time, the local dairy who produce goat’s milk products was looking for farmers supplying goat’s milk.
 We took the decision to swap the cows for goats and to supply the dairy, and it’s been the best thing we did’, he says.
 Together with wife Jenny - a trained nurse who is no stranger to milking goats and running the farm – Michael has achieved a modern day success story.
 He gives full credit to Jenny, saying ‘ I couldn’t have done it without her.’
 That’s what we like to hear – a successful man who appreciates the good woman behind him!

-Michael says his cheeses are ready at around 3 to 4 months old, when the flavour is developed and carries the piquancy of the goat’s milk.
+Michael says his cheeses are ready two months old, when the flavour is developed and carries the piquancy of the goat’s milk.
 With ageing, this cheese becomes more crumbly and more powerful on the tongue – a giant of a cheese on the cheeseboard.
-Six months is an optimum age to enjoy it, according to Michael.
-Although some of his cheeses have been left to mature for as long as a year – these are serious blue cheeses for serious blue cheese lovers!
+Two months is an optimum age to enjoy it, according to Michael.
+Although some of his cheeses have been left to mature for as long as a year – these are serious cheeses for serious cheese lovers!